Haida Gwaii, British Columbia

 Gwaii Haanas

 The southern third of the archipelago is Gwaii Haanas National Park Reserve and Haida Heritage Site, jointly managed by the Haida Nation and Parks Canada.
-Access is by boat or floatplane only, with no roads connecting to the rest of the island.
-All visitors must attend a mandatory orientation (30 minutes, at the Parks Canada office in Queen Charlotte or Skidegate), and the number of visitors is capped.
+Access is by boat or floatplane only; there are no roads.
+All visitors must attend a mandatory 30-minute orientation at the Parks Canada office in Queen Charlotte or Skidegate, and visitor numbers are capped.

-The main destination in Gwaii Haanas is SGang Gwaay (Anthony Island), a UNESCO World Heritage Site and the location of a Haida village abandoned in the 1880s following catastrophic smallpox epidemics that reduced the Haida population by around 90 percent.
-The mortuary poles and longhouse remains at SGang Gwaay are among the most moving things I have encountered in years of travel.
-Haida Watchmen (members of the Nation who maintain the sites) are present during the visitor season and speak about their history with directness.
+The main destination in Gwaii Haanas is SGang Gwaay (Anthony Island), a UNESCO World Heritage Site and a Haida village abandoned in the 1880s following smallpox epidemics that reduced the Haida population by approximately 90 percent.
+The mortuary poles and longhouse remains at SGang Gwaay are among the most affecting things available in Canadian travel.
+Haida Watchmen – members of the Nation who maintain the sites – are present during visitor season and speak about their history directly.

-Reaching SGang Gwaay requires a multi-day kayak trip or a charter boat (around CAD 300-600 per person per day depending on group size and operator).
-Several Haida-owned operators run guided kayak and powerboat tours from Moresby Camp at the north end of Gwaii Haanas.
+Reaching SGang Gwaay requires a multi-day kayak trip or a charter boat (approximately CAD 300 to 600 per person per day depending on group size and operator).
+Several Haida-owned operators run guided kayak and powerboat tours from Moresby Camp.

-The north end of Graham Island has its own appeal, particularly around Naikoon Provincial Park.
+The north end of Graham Island has Naikoon Provincial Park.
 Agate Beach on the east coast runs for miles with no one on it for most of the year.
-The Pesuta Shipwreck, a wooden stern-wheeler that ran aground in 1928, lies on the beach at the end of a 10 km trail and is spectacularly positioned with driftwood logs the size of houses surrounding it.
+The Pesuta Shipwreck – a wooden stern-wheeler that ran aground in 1928 – lies on the beach at the end of a 10km trail, spectacularly surrounded by driftwood logs the size of houses.

 Logistics